 Step four:

-Preheat the oven to 170.
-It’s okay that they’re just a thin cheap plastic.
+Preheat the oven to 170 degrees F. It’s okay that they’re just a thin cheap plastic.
 At that low temperature, they won’t melt.
 HOWEVER, as a extra precaution, I did put a cookie sheet covered in aluminum foil under them just in case!

-In about ten or 15 minutes the candy canes will melt just enough that they won’t jostle around anymore.
+In about ten minutes the candy canes will melt just enough that they won’t jostle around anymore.
+For safety, SET A TIMER so you don’t forget.
 I wasn’t sure this would work, but it actually ended up absolutely PERFECT.
-Of course, if you like the idea of them jostling around, you can skip this step.
+Of course, if you like the idea of the candy cane bits jostling around, you can skip this step.

 Step five: